PHT-Medic/documentation/src/guide/admin/identity-providers.md

 ::: info Notice
 In order to manage your identity-providers, stations, ... you need to get an organization.
 Please contact us, such we can provide you a realm in which you can manage all your stations, users and identity providers.
+For more details on realms click [here](/guide/admin/realms).
 :::
+Identity providers allow for an alternative way to login into a realm.
+They are set up by the administrator with external third-party OIDC providers such as google, Keycloak, and many others.

 ## Setup
 To allow each participant to control their own distribution of roles, the central UI allows the user to configure an OIDC provider which